Social Security Basics

 If you’re in the Social Security system—and more than 96% of the workforce is—you usually contribute 7.65% of your salary every year, 6.2% for retirement and disability benefits and 1.45% for Medicare coverage.
 Your employer contributes an equal amount, and if you’re self-employed you pay both shares.
 There’s an annual cap on contributions for retirement and disability but no cap on Medicare contributions.
-However, during 2019, employees are required to contribute just 4.2% of their earnings, up to the cap of $132,900.
-That reduction is part of the government’s economic stimulus program.

 The formula the Social Security Administration (SSA) uses to calculate your primary insurance amount (PIA)—the base on which your benefit is figured—is designed to give you credit for your 35 highest paying years, thereby increasing the amount you’ll receive.

 - Your lifetime earnings (to age 60) are adjusted for inflation, so they’re counted at their current value.